 “Education is undergoing big changes in Qatar today,” Al-Dafa said.
 “Every school has computers.
 Computers make learning fun for children and give them access to modern ideas and technology,” she noted.
 “In fact a good portion of our GDP—revenue from the sale of our natural oil and gas resources—goes directly into educational development.
 We realize that one day our natural resources will be gone, but the knowledge and skills we obtain today will have value that will be passed on for generations.”

 In her role as head of the Qatar Foundation, Sheikha Mouza has spearheaded the development of Education City, a haven for innovative thought and research where intellectual exchange and constructive dialogue are encouraged.

 Some of the finest degree programs in the world are now available in Qatar, according to Al-Dafa.
 Cornell Medical College, Texas A & M, Virginia Commonwealth University, and Carnegie Mellon University all have set up university branches in Education City.
 They offer the same degree programs in Qatar which have brought them acclaim in the United States.
 Plans are under way for Georgetown to do the same.

 Leading U.S. companies also are involved in collaborative research into technology at Education City, including Microsoft, Shell, Exxon, Mobil, European Aeronautic Defense and Space Company (EADS).
 Others, like RAND and the Brookings Institution, assist local leaders and scholars with regional policy issues.

-Mrs. Al-Dafa extends an invitation to Washington Report readers to visit Doha and discover its glorious blend of new and old buildings and culture.
+Mrs. Al-Dafa extends an invitation to Washington Report on Middle East Affairs, readers to visit Doha and discover its glorious blend of new and old buildings and culture.
 Americans who meet Qatari men and women will be in for a delightful surprise.

 —Delinda C. Hanley